 Are you interested in majoring in Recreational Therapy?
 Are you interested in SRU?
 If so, you could be a "Recreational Therapy Major for a Day."
 Prospective students are invited to come to SRU to experience a day in the life of a Recreational Therapy major.
 The faculty members will pair you with a current students and you will attend classes just as if you are a RT major!

 Sound like fun?
-Dr. Colleen Cooke, or Dr. Betsy Kemeny to establish a date and time for your visit.
+Contact Dr. Betsy Kemeny to establish a date and time for your visit.

 To apply for admission to the Recreational Therapy program, follow these steps: